 Another key strategy involves advocacy through coalition-building.
 CSOs often form alliances with research institutions, media, and international donors to amplify their influence.
 Borras and Franco (2010) describe how transnational advocacy networks have supported local struggles against land grabs by framing them within global discourses of food sovereignty and indigenous rights.
 Public campaigns, litigation, and social mobilization also feature prominently.
 For instance, in Liberia, the Sustainable Development Institute (SDI) used a combination of legal research and grassroots mobilization to challenge illegal logging and promote community land rights (Richards, 2001).
 These strategies demonstrate the adaptability of civil society in negotiating complex and often hostile political landscapes to secure land justice.

-4. Impact and Effectiveness of Civil Society Interventions: Evaluating the impact of civil society advocacy presents both methodological and conceptual challenges.
+2.4.
+Impact and Effectiveness of Civil Society Interventions

+Evaluating the impact of civil society advocacy presents both methodological and conceptual challenges.
 Impact is often indirect, delayed, or distributed across multiple levels.
 Nonetheless, several studies have attempted to trace the outcomes of civil society interventions on policy change, community empowerment, and tenure security.
 In Tanzania, civil society engagement has been credited with influencing the 1999 Land Act and the 2004 Village Land Act, both of which recognized customary land rights and community land governance (Sundet, 2005).
 Similarly, in Ghana, CSO lobbying contributed to gender-sensitive provisions in the National Land Policy and the Land Bill (Amanor, 2006).

 Beyond legislative achievements, civil society organizations have facilitated shifts in public awareness and administrative practices.
 A study by Chimhowu (2019) notes that sustained advocacy by CSOs has led to greater recognition of women’s land rights and increased transparency in land transactions.
 The literature also points to limitations.
 Effectiveness is often curtailed by political resistance, lack of enforcement, and intra-community conflicts.
 Moreover, donor dependency and short project cycles can limit the sustainability of civil society initiatives (Pettit, 2011).
 While CSOs play a critical watchdog role, their ability to transform structural inequalities in land governance remains a subject of ongoing debate.

-5. Challenges, Risks, and Enabling Conditions: Despite their pivotal role, civil society actors face numerous challenges in land rights advocacy.
+2.5.
+Challenges, Risks, and Enabling Conditions

+Despite their pivotal role, civil society actors face numerous challenges in land rights advocacy.
 Political repression, legal restrictions, funding volatility, and legitimacy issues are recurring themes in the literature.
 In several countries, governments have introduced laws that restrict the operations of NGOs, accusing them of political interference (Dupuy, Ron & Prakash, 2016).
 This shrinking civic space has forced many CSOs to adopt less confrontational approaches or operate covertly.
 The internal dynamics of civil society organizations can also undermine their effectiveness.
 Issues of accountability, elite capture, and disconnect from grassroots constituencies have been noted in studies across Africa and Asia (Banks, Hulme, & Edwards, 2015).
 In Ghana, concerns have been raised about the representativeness of some CSOs claiming to speak on behalf of rural communities (Ubink, 2007).